 While commercial applesauce is commonplace and you can literally find it in practically any supermarket, I prefer making my own at home because it’s so darn simple to make (just 4 ingredients!) and requires only 30 minutes to make one big jar.

-Not only is making your own cheaper (when apples are plentiful and in season), the homemade version doesn’t have any of the nasty additives and preservatives that storebought versions come with!
+Not only is making your own cheaper than store-bought applesauce (especially when apples are plentiful and in season), the homemade version doesn’t have any of the nasty additives and preservatives that storebought versions come with!

 Why This Recipe Works:

-- Super Easy: This homemade applesauce recipe is crazy simple to make, and it’s so foolproof that ANYONE can make it!
+- Super Easy: This stovetop applesauce recipe is crazy simple to make, and it’s so foolproof that ANYONE can make it!

-- Very Adaptable: A great recipe has to be flexible and easily adapted, and this is precisely it!
+- Very Adaptable: A great recipe has to be flexible and easily adapted, and this is precisely it.
+Plus, you can adjust the consistency of this vegan applesauce according to how you like it.

 Ingredients You’ll Need: